Detecting Vulnerabilities in Encrypted Software Code while Ensuring Code Privacy: Introduction

+Furthermore, with \name and the proposed approach, this paper also initiates and defines a new research field -- \emph{Confidential Code Analysis} (CCA) --, which generalises the above-mentioned idea.
+CCA can open way for many new and interesting applications, such as different code analysis tasks and other approaches for vulnerability detection: type checking~\cite{Zampetti:17}, code smell verification~\cite{Pecorelli:22}, and fault detection~\cite{Medeiros:22,Pearson:17,Chatterjee:21} are some examples, as well as integration into software development lifecycle and DevSecOps~\cite{Rajapakse:21}.

 We formally analyse \name's security and experimentally evaluate its effectiveness and performance when used to detect vulnerabilities in PHP web applications, the language used in 77\% of such applications~\cite{WTechs:23}.
-In our experiments, we use \name\, to find SQL injection (SQLi) and cross-site scripting (XSS) vulnerabilities (the two most exploited vulnerability classes~\cite{owasp}) in 3,205 programs from NIST SARD~\cite{samate} and 7 open-source applications, comparing the results with standard (non-confidential) static analysis tools.
-The results show similar precision and an average increase of 42.7\% in performance costs, which we find to be a modest overhead considering the benefits gained in privacy and functionality.
+In our experiments, we use \name to find SQLi and XSS vulnerabilities in two datasets: one with 3,205 programs from NIST SARD~\cite{samate} and the other with 7 open-source applications.
+In both datasets, results show similar precision compared with non-confidential tools -- 80\% and 93\% respectively (see Section~\ref{sec:impl_eval} for details) --, and an average increase of 42.7\% in performance costs, requiring only 209 ms to process 4k lines of code.
+We find this to be a modest overhead considering the benefits gained in privacy and functionality.

-In summary, our main contributions are: (1) the definition of \emph{Confidential Code Analysis} (CCA), a new field of research for \emph{Software Quality and Privacy}, where static code analysis tasks are performed while preserving the privacy of the developer's source code; (2) \name, a first CCA solution based on SCA and SSE. \name\, includes a data structure definition, encryption schemes, and an algorithm for data flow analysis with control flow to represent the DCFG of a program's source code and ensure that queries correctly follow the data dependencies of the code; (3) a prototype implementation of \name\, tailored for SQLi and XSS vulnerability detection in PHP web applications.
+In summary, our main contributions are: (1) the definition of \emph{Confidential Code Analysis} (CCA), a new field of research for \emph{Software Quality and Privacy}, where static code analysis tasks are performed while preserving code's privacy and assuring its quality; (2) a first CCA solution based on SCA and SSE.
+The solution includes a data structure definition, encryption schemes, and an SSE-based static analysis algorithm for data flow analysis with control flow to represent the DCFG of a program's source code and ensure that SSE queries correctly follow the data dependencies of the code; (3) \name, a prototype implementation of the solution, tailored for SQLi and XSS vulnerability detection in PHP web applications.
 This implementation is open source and available at~\cite{CoCoA:23}; (4) a security analysis and experimental evaluation of \name\, which demonstrate its security, effectiveness, and performance, particularly when used for detecting web vulnerabilities in PHP code.